Start the medical questionnaire. Physician reviewed, discreetly delivered if prescribed.

 - [1] Kaufman KD, Olsen EA, Whiting D, et al..
 (1998).
 Finasteride in the treatment of men with androgenetic alopecia.
 Journal of the American Academy of Dermatology. https://doi.org/10.1016/s0190-9622(98)70007-6

-- [3] Piraccini BM, Blume-Peytavi U, Scarci F, et al..
+- [2] Piraccini BM, Blume-Peytavi U, Scarci F, et al..
 (2022).
-Efficacy and safety of topical finasteride spray solution for male androgenetic alopecia.
+Efficacy and safety of topical finasteride spray solution for male androgenetic alopecia: a phase III, randomized, controlled clinical trial.
 Journal of the European Academy of Dermatology and Venereology. https://doi.org/10.1111/jdv.17738